 Along with your doctor’s treatment, you can try some of the tips mentioned below to help your child.
 However, make sure you talk to your doctor before trying any of these home care tips.

-- If the reason behind your child’s petechiae is due to medications, stop them and observe the rashes for every hour to see if they are subsiding or spreading.
+- If the reason behind your child’s petechiae is due to medications, stop them and observe the rashes every hour to see if they are subsiding or spreading.

 - Help your child take adequate rest.
 If the rashes are due to a bacterial or viral infection, do not send your child to school as these are highly contagious.